Invasion Percolation on Power-Law Branching Processes: Volume of finite forests attached to the backbone

 Note that, for every $n$ and $\ell\in\{1,...,n\}$,

 where now $(X_i^{\sss(k)})_{i\geq 1}$ is an i.i.d.\ sequence of $\Binom(X,w_k)$ random variables.
 As a result,

 so that also

 Also, the distribution of $(X_i^{\sss(k)})_{i\geq 1}$ only depends on $k$ through the parameter $w_k$ that appears as the binomial success probability.
-However, the above rewrite comes at an expense of a factor $1/\eta(w_k)^\ell$ in \eqref{tilde-Hk-law-binomial}, which can be inconvenient when $\hat{D}_{v_k}=\ell$ is large.
-Our analysis shows that
+However, the above rewrite comes at the expense of a factor $1/\eta(w_k)^\ell$ in \eqref{tilde-Hk-law-binomial}, which can be inconvenient when $\hat{D}_{v_k}=\ell$ is large.
+Our analysis shows that, uniformly in $x>\varepsilon$,

-Based on the expression in \eqref{tilde-Hk-law-binomial-b}, we see that the binomial distribution plays a key role in this analysis.
-In the following we make extensive use of its local limit approximation, on which we provide the details here. \paragraphi{Binomial local limit approximations} Let $S_m\sim \Binom(m,p)$.
-Then, a local central limit approximation shows that
+By \eqref{tilde-Hk-law-binomial-b}, we see that the binomial distribution plays a key role in this analysis.
+In the following we make extensive use of its local limit approximation, on which we provide the details here.